JustinBurrowsDev/Simon-Game-Website/README.md

 little bit more advanced than I’m used to.
 Like playing sound using JavaScript, incorporating the keyboard within the game, And using the Jquery library.

-# What Did I Do to Overcome Those Challenges?
+# How Did I Overcome Those Challenges?

 I tried to think more programmatically as I approached this project, I stumbled upon this concept in prior research, and to put it loosely it’s the idea of breaking down a problem into bite size pieces and tackling each issue step-by-step.